What to Expect Before Donating Blood

 Start prepping at least a day ahead.
 Here’s what helps:

-- Get a solid 7–9 hours of sleep.
+- Get 7-9 hours of sleep.
 Your blood pressure will thank you.

 - Drink plenty of water.